ayanavasarkar/AI-GuessingGame/README.md

 * Install all the dependencies using the `requirements.txt`

-* To run the Non-LLM pipeline:
+* To run the Non-LLM pipeline: `python3 non_llm.py`

+* To train the 1D CNN, use the jupyter notebook `experiments.ipynb`.

+* To run the LLM based pipeline: `python3 llm_pipeline.py`.

+* To evaluate all the approaches discussed use the jupyter notebook `experiments.ipynb`.

+* To specifically evaluate the LLM Pipeline run `python3 eval_llm.py`.

 ## Approach - 1 (Without LLMs)